manuelbl/JavaDoesUSB/examples/enumerate_kotlin/README.md

 ## Prerequisites

-- Java 22
+- Java 25
-- Apache Maven
+- Gradle
 - 64-bit operating system (Windows, macOS, Linux)

 ## How to run

-### Install Java 22 or higher
+### Install Java 25 or higher

-Check that Java 22 or higher is installed:
+Check that Java 25 or higher is installed:

 ```shell
 $ java -version